Michel Roux, legendary French chef in UK restaurants, dies

 The chef had a longstanding lung condition, idiopathic pulmonary fibrosis.

+When he and his brother arrived in Britain in 1967, they brought their classical skills, particularly in pastry-making, to a restaurant scene that was widely considered to be old-fashioned.
+Le Gavroche was frequented by a loyal clientele that included many of the icons of the Swinging Sixties in London.

+In 1982, Le Gavroche became the first British restaurant to be awarded three Michelin Stars.
+Though it lost one star in 1993, Le Gavroche, now run by Albert’s son, Michel Jr, is still considered one of London’s most coveted places to dine.

-Roux is perhaps best known as the founder of Le Gavroche in London with his older brother Albert in 1967.
-In 1972, he set up The Waterside Inn in Bray-on-Thames, around 30 miles (48 km) west of London.
-In 1985, The Waterside Inn received its third Michelin star.
-Roux’s son Alain has been chef patron there since 2002.
+In 1972, Michel Roux set up the similarly popular Waterside Inn in Bray-on-Thames, west of London.
+In 1985, the restaurant received its third Michelin star, which it has retained ever since.
+His son Alain has been chef patron there since 2002, the same year Michel was awarded the Order of the British Empire honor by Queen Elizabeth II, along with his brother.

-Le Gavroche, which is now run by Albert’s son, Michel Jr., also had three stars for more than a decade from 1982, before losing one.
+The Michelin Guide said in a tweet Thursday that Michel Roux was a “true titan of the hospitality industry” and that he “inspired a whole generation of chefs.”

+The U.K. restaurant scene, it added, “would not be what it is today were it not for his influence.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.